jonmikeli/azureiotdevicesimulator5-pnp/README.md

 IoT Plug and Play is meant to facilitate the integration of IoT devices with IoT solutions, trying to imitate the concept of the already known Plug and Play experience.

 ## DTDL
-This simulator allows using [DTDL, Digital Twins Definition Language](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/dtdlv2.md) models.
+This simulator allows to use [DTDL, Digital Twins Definition Language](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/dtdlv2.md) models.
 These models describe the device capabilities via the next concepts:
  - components
  - interfaces
  - properties